Best Double Play Deal

 CenturyLink has also been offering “price for life” plans in some markets, which can be a good option for long-term residents looking to lock in a fixed Internet and phone price.

 Internet-only customersCenturyLink has a hard time competing with faster cable and fiber options for Internet-only service.
-If you want an Internet-only plan, CenturyLink is mainly worth considering because they’re affordable and don’t have data caps — so even if you hit buffering once in awhile, you won’t get slapped with a massive overage fee for binging on Netflix.
+If you want an Internet-only plan, CenturyLink is mainly worth considering because they’re affordable and have generous 1 TB data plans — so even if you hit buffering once in awhile, you won’t get slapped with a massive overage fee for binging on Netflix.

 Internet + TV customersThis is where CenturyLink shines.
 Thanks to their DirecTV partnership and extensive Prism TV offerings, CenturyLink’s bundle Internet/TV plans are among the most affordable deals on the market.